 defined above are liable to be disqualified.

 The use of poles is prohibited.
 Runners are liable to disqualification under rule 21(1c).

 Only entrants starting at 12:00 midday are entitled to 1st, 2nd or 3rd places.

 Medals will be issued as soon as possible.
 Awarding of medals may take up to twenty minutes from the time a competitor finishes to being awarded.

 Obtaining UTMB points is a very complicated, awkward and drawn out process with a level of uncertainty.
 The race director attempted to obtain points for 2017 however the process proved too difficult.
-The Ridgeway Challenge 2017 will not have UTMB points.
+The Ridgeway Challenge 2017 and onward will not have UTMB points.